 Next Generation Science Standards are taught at all grade levels.
 Students in Grades TK-3 receive science instruction from their classroom teachers.
 Students in Grades 4-6 attend science lab twice a week.
 Additional lessons are taught by the upper grade classroom teachers.
 Students in 5th Grade take a California science assessment in April/May.
 Scores on these tests are reported to parents and become part of students’ academic records.

 Music is an important part of the IUSD experience and is heavily supported by the Irvine Public Schools Foundation.
-Students in Grades TK-3 receive music lessons twice a month from a district music teacher.
+Students in Grades TK-3 receive music lessons weekly from a district music teacher.
 The lessons in TK and Kindergarten are approximately 30 minutes and 40 minutes for Grades 1-3.
 Students in Grades 4-6 have the option to take either a choral music class or an instrumental music class.
 These classes are held twice a week for 50 minutes.